 Getting the most from your treatment

 - Remember to keep all your regular appointments with your doctor.
 This is so your doctor can check on your progress.
-You will need to have regular blood tests and eye checks during the treatment.
+You will need to have regular blood tests and skin and eye checks during the treatment.

 - If you are due to have any vaccinations, it is very important that the person treating you knows that you are taking this medicine.
 This is because fingolimod will make some vaccines less effective, and also because you will be at risk of getting an infection from some vaccines.

 - Fingolimod can cause your skin to become more sensitive to sunlight than normal.
 Protect your skin from sunlight even on bright but cloudy days and do not use sunbeds.
 Let your doctor know straightaway if you notice any changes to your skin.

 - Women must avoid getting pregnant while taking fingolimod, and for at least two months afterwards.
 Make sure that you have discussed with your doctor which types of contraception are suitable for you and your partner.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with fingolimod.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Common fingolimod side-effects||What can I do if I experience this?|

 |Infections (in particular nose, throat and lung infections), cough||Let your doctor know if you notice any signs of infection|

 |Feeling dizzy or tired, blurred vision||Do not drive and do not use tools or machines while affected|